CELLO BOW HOLD; 7 EASY STEP BY STEP BEGINNERS’ GUIDE

 Let the bow naturally rest on the cello strings as a result of the gravity effect and your relaxed hold from your hand; and with a little pressure by your index finger on the bow, you will get great sounds.

-Practicing cello bow hold; doorway to great bow strokes:
+Practicing how to hold a cello properly; doorway to great bow strokes:

 One thing to know if your hold is off is if the bow stick touches your palm.
 These steps will guide you and if done repeatedly, then perfection is beckoning.